Smart wireless headphones that make some real techy improvements, but the sound unfortunately lags behind.

-There’s bonus bass, but for the most part it’s centred around fairly low frequencies.
+There's bonus bass here, but for the most part it's centered around fairly low frequencies.
 This results in aggressive and punchy-sounding kick drum beats without the resonant boom that so often turns big bass into bad bass.

 The Beats Solo 3 Wireless sound is lively and energetic, fitting the Beats brand image well.
 The pounding bass beat of Simian Mobile Disco's Sleep Deprivation sounds suitably juggernaut-like through this pair, with much less unwanted boom than the earliest Solo headphones.

 However, for a pair this pricey, the mid-range sound quite flat, lacking dynamics.
-A slight lack of finesse in the sort of frequencies where mids and treble meet can also cause some hard edges to certain vocals, depending on the singer’s register.
-For example, Randy’s Newman’s gravelly croon can sound a bit hard.
-It’s not enough to make you wince or tire out your ears in an hour, but at this price we have a right to be picky.
+A slight lack of finesse in the sort of frequencies where mids and treble meet can also cause some hard edges to certain vocals, depending on the singer's register (for example, Randy's Newman’s gravelly croon can sound a bit hard).
+It's not enough to make you wince, or to tire out your ears in an hour, but at this price we have a right to be picky.

 Listening to the Solo 3 Wireless next to the Audio Technica ATH-MSR7 and Sennheiser Momentum 2.0, the Beats pair lacks a certain sort of detail that separates decent headphones from great ones.
 It's not classic audio bore treble detail that's missing, but spatial detail.

-Where the ATH-MSR7 can deliver a very 3D-like take on fairly complicated arrangements, the Solo 3 Wireless take is much more crude and rudimentary, almost pudding-like.
-In Kate Bush’s Running Up That Hill, the rolling bass tom bed becoming a muddling influence that makes the track sound messy.
+Where the ATH-MSR7 can deliver a very 3D-like take on fairly complicated arrangements, the Solo 3 Wireless approach is much more crude and rudimentary, almost pudding-like.
+In Kate Bush's Running Up That Hill, say, the rolling bass tom bed becomes a muddling influence that makes the track sound messy.

 It's a classic example of a headphone you might hear described as "good for dance music", but all that really means is that it's one of the few genres that tends not to expose the pair's significant audio flaws.

-The Beats Solo 3 Wireless ace their wireless tech, with very solid Bluetooth, good range and class-leading battery life.
-There’s a huge difference here compared with often-flaky cheap Bluetooth sets.
-The new way it interacts with iPhones should also make Google think about how Android talks to Bluetooth accessories in the future.
+The Beats Solo 3 Wireless ace their wireless tech, with very solid Bluetooth, good range and class-leading battery life – there's a huge difference here compared with often-flaky cheap Bluetooth sets.
+The new way they interact with iPhones should also make Google think about how Android talks to Bluetooth accessories in the future.

 Their bass response is sure to be a crowd-pleaser too.
 It's not meant to be neutral or accurate, but by providing meaty thuds without major boominess, the Solo 3 Wireless do what a Beats headphone should.

-The range of colours available also good, ranging from bolder shades that skew younger to plain matt finishes that won’t look out of place on anyone’s head.
+The range of colors available also good, going from bolder shades that skew younger to plain matte finishes that won't look out of place on anyone's head.

 We hear no major sound quality improvements over the Beats Solo 2.
 Limited dynamics and a lack of spatial detail may leave you unimpressed if you're not blown away by the stomach-punching low-end.

-There’s also a strange dichotomy going on here.
-The Solo 3 Wireless are meant to be next-gen wireless headphones for iPhones, but their wired connection won’t plug in directly to an iPhone 7 without using the 3.5mm adapter and they charge using microUSB rather than Lightning.
-This is good for Android owners, not so good for those who have gone all-in with Apple.
+There's also a strange dichotomy going on here.
+The Solo 3 Wireless are meant to be next-gen wireless headphones for iPhones, but their wired connection won’t plug in directly to an iPhone without using the 3.5mm adapter, and they charge using microUSB rather than Lightning.
+This is good for Android owners, but not so good for those who have gone all-in with Apple.